 The operating environment for civil society therefore continues to shrink.
 The LANGO, in particular, has been used by government authorities to break up meetings and trainings conducted by NGOs and community-based organizations.
 Authorities have claimed that the LANGO requires groups to receive permission from local authorities before holding meetings, trainings, and other events.
 However, the LANGO does not have any such requirement.

-Additionally, 2016 saw numerous prominent opposition politicians and civil society leaders and NGO staff members have been arrested on spurious charges.
-Staff members of the NGO called ADHOC were arrested and charged with bribing a witness under Article 548 of the Criminal Code, stemming from ADHOC’s legal representation of an alleged mistress of a leading opposition politician.
-There were also calls for NGOs to be suspended or shut down due to allegedly violating the “political neutrality” clause of the LANGO.
-For instance, several NGOs and their employees, including the leaders of ADHOC, learned they were “being investigated” by the Interior Ministry in June 2017 for allegedly aiding the opposition party and that they would face legal action if the allegations proved true.
-There have also been reports that protests have consistently been shut down and protesters detained without legal justification.
+Over the past several years, numerous prominent opposition politicians ,civil society leaders and NGO staff members have been arrested on spurious charges.
+There have also been calls for NGOs to be suspended or shut down due to allegedly violating the “political neutrality” clause of the LANGO.
+Additionally, there have also been reports that protests have consistently been shut down and protesters detained without legal justification.
 In December 2018, hundreds of participants gathered in the Phnom Penh’s Democracy Square to mark 70 years since the signing of the Universal Declaration of Human Rights.
 However, they, too, were met with “restrictions”, such as a limitation to gather only in the square.
 The 2020 Law on the State of Emergency in response to the COVID-19 pandemic exacerbates the increasing restrictions on rule of law and fundamental freedoms, particularly on civil society, by giving the RGC more legal tools to mute dissenting voices.